Materials-Consortia/OPTIMADE/optimade.rst

 As an example, we consider a case where the geometry of a structure is relaxed in multiple steps, each producing a new structure entry.
 The provider curates the results by designating the very final relaxed structure as the preferred result.
-The provider therefore adds a :field:`source_of` edge from each of the intermediate steps to the final structure, all with the same :field:`label` (e.g., :val:`"relaxed_structure"`), and optionally a :field:`workflow_declaration_uri` where known.
+The provider therefore adds a :field:`has_product` edge from each of the intermediate steps to the final structure, all with the same :field:`label` (e.g., :val:`"relaxed_structure"`), and optionally a :field:`workflow_declaration_uri` where known.
 In such a way, each intermediate, partially-relaxed structure designates the same final